aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/11-conus-12km.md

 The model domain includes the entire Continental United States (CONUS), using 12-km grid spacing, which means that each grid point is 12x12 km.
 The full domain contains 425 x 300 grid points.
 After running the WRF model, post-processing will allow visualization of atmospheric variables available in the output (e.g., temperature, wind speed, pressure).

-On the HPC Cluster, download the CONUS 12km test case from the [NCAR/MMM website](https://www2.mmm.ucar.edu/wrf/users/) into the **/shared** directory.
-**/shared** is the mount point of NFS server hosted on the head node.
+The CONUS 12km is a test case provided by NCAR and can be retrieved from the [NCAR/MMM website](https://www2.mmm.ucar.edu/wrf/users/).
+For this tutorial and convenience, you will download the CONUS 12km test from an [Amazon S3](https://aws.amazon.com/s3/) bucket into the **/shared** directory of the HPC Cluster; **/shared** is the mount point of NFS server hosted on the head node.

 Here are the steps: